Xenowa/ballerina-scan-tool/README.md

 SonarQube plugins allow developers to provide static code analysis support for new languages.

-This plugin consist of 2 parts to function, the bal scan tool and the SonarQube ballerina plugin.
+This analyzer consist of 2 parts to function, the bal scan tool and the SonarQube ballerina analyzer.
-The SonarQube Ballerina Plugin is dependent on the bal scan tool, as the scanner is responsible for performing the static code analysis for ballerina projects and the plugin is responsible for aggregating and reporting the results on the scan to the SonarQube server.
+The SonarQube Ballerina Plugin is dependent on the bal scan tool, as the scanner is responsible for performing the static code analysis for ballerina projects and the analyzer is responsible for aggregating and reporting the results on the scan to the SonarQube server.

 ## Prerequisites